lino-framework/lino/docs/tutorials/human/index.rst

 About Humans
 ============

-This test application explains some basic truths about humans.
+This test application explains some basic truths about humans (as the :mod:`lino.mixins.human` module sees them).

 The database structure used for the following examples is very simple, we define a single model `Person` which just inherits :class:`lino.mixins.human.Human`:

 .. literalinclude:: models.py

 ..
   >>> from __future__ import print_function